vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### CSP environments

 Some environments, such as Google Chrome Apps, enforce Content Security Policy (CSP), which prohibits the use of `new Function()` for evaluating expressions.
-The standalone build depends on this feature to compile templates, so is unusable in these environments.
+The full build depends on this feature to compile templates, so is unusable in these environments.

 On the other hand, the runtime-only build is fully CSP-compliant.
 When using the runtime-only build with [Webpack + vue-loader](https://github.com/vuejs-templates/webpack-simple) or [Browserify + vueify](https://github.com/vuejs-templates/browserify-simple), your templates will be precompiled into `render` functions which work perfectly in CSP environments.